Shimonoseki: History

-The geographical position of Shimonoseki has given it historical importance.
-The Heike and Genji fought at Dan-no-ura near the present Kanmon Bridge.
+Shimonoseki is part of ancient Nagato Province.
+It has prospered since ancient times as the gateway to Honshu island from the Asian continent, including Kyushu, China, and the Korean peninsula.
+According to the Nihon Shoki, the semi-legendary Emperor Chuai constructed a palace at the location of what is now the Shimonoseki city hall during the Kofun period.
+The name of "Shimonoseki" appears in Heian period documents from 869 AD as the location of a checkpoint controlling maritime access to the Seto Inland Sea; however, by the Kamakura period, the name of "Akamanoseki" was in more common use.
+During the Genpei War, the Heike and Genji fought at the Battle of Dan-no-ura near the present Kanmon Bridge.
+During the Muromachi period, the powerful Ōuchi clan was shugo of both Nagato and Buzen Province in Kyushu and thus controlled trade and diplomatic missions from Ming China and Joseon Korea.
+In the Edo period, the area was part of Chōfu Domain controlled by the Mōri clan.
 In February 1691, German explorer Engelbert Kaempfer visited the town as part of his two-year stay in Japan, and described it as having around 400 to 500 houses, and as a major port in the region for supplying ship provisions.
-The Bombardment of Shimonoseki occurred in 1864, and the Treaty of Shimonoseki was signed there in 1895, seeing a defeated China hand over Taiwan, Penghu, and Port Arthur to the victorious Japanese.
+During the Bakumatsu period, the Bombardment of Shimonoseki occurred in 1864, and in the early Meiji period, the Treaty of Shimonoseki was signed in 1895, seeing a defeated China hand over Taiwan, Penghu, and Port Arthur to the victorious Japanese at the end of the First Sino-Japanese War.
 An Imperial decree in July 1899 established Shimonoseki as an open port for trading with the United States and the United Kingdom.

+Akamagaseki city was established on April 1, 1889 with the creation of the modern municipalities system.
+The city was renamed Shimonoseki on June 1, 1902.

 On February 13, 2005, Shimonoseki absorbed the towns of Hōhoku, Kikugawa, Toyota and Toyoura (all from Toyoura District) to create the new and expanded city of Shimonseki.
-Since October 1, 2005, the city has been designated as a core city by the Japanese Government.
+Since October 1, 2005, the city has been designated as a core city by the Japanese government with increased local autonomy.

+Geography

+Shimonoseki is located at the westernmost point of Yamaguchi Prefecture and the westernmost point of Honshu.
+It borders the Sea of Japan to the west and the Seto Inland Sea to the south across the Kanmon Straits.
+It is long in the north–south direction and has a fan shape that opens to the Seto Inland Sea.
+The Asa River flows from the north to the central area, and the Ariho River flows from the northeast to the east, flowing southward into the Seto Inland Sea.
+The city hall is located on the west bank of the Ariho River mouth.